Arad, Romania: Healthcare

-The most important hospitals in Arad are Arad County Clinical Hospital and Arad Municipal Hospital (in the late 2000s it merged with Arad County Clinical Hospital).
+The most important hospitals in Arad are the Arad County Clinical Hospital and the Arad Municipal Hospital (in the late 2000s it merged with Arad County Clinical Hospital).
 The city also has a number of public hospitals (Arad Maternal Hospital, The Polyclinic, The Dental Clinic, etc.) and private hospitals (MedLife Genesis, Laser System, Mediqua, etc.)

 Sports

-The UTA Arad (formerly ITA) football team was founded in 1945 and has won six Romanian championships and two Romanian Cups.
-In the 2020–1 season, UTA plays in the first national league, Liga I. The team has won more league titles than any other team that is not based in Bucharest, and the third most after Steaua and Dinamo; it is the 3rd more successful modern team in the country and 4th counting Venus Bucharest, a team from the Inter-War period.
+The UTA Arad (formerly ITA) football team was founded in 1945 and has won six Romanian Championships and two Romanian Cups.
+In the 2020–21 season, UTA plays in the first national league, Liga I. The team has won more league titles than any other team that is not based in Bucharest, and the third most after Steaua and Dinamo; it is the 3rd most successful modern team in the country, and 4th counting Venus Bucharest, a team from the Inter-War period.

 The team's most notable performance on the international stage is the elimination from the European Champions Cup of Ernst Happel's Feyenoord in the 1970–71 season, when the Dutch team were defending European champions and later won the Intercontinental Cup.

-In basketball, the women's ICIM and the men's West Petrom teams have national prominence, their record including some recent national championship wins (ICIM in 1998 through 2001, West Petrom in 2001 and 2002).
+In basketball, the women's ICIM and the men's West Petrom teams have national prominence, their records including some recent national championship wins (ICIM in 1998 through 2001, West Petrom in 2001 and 2002).
 In men's water polo, Astra Arad also plays in the first division.
 The men's rugby team Contor Group Arad plays in the National Rugby League, reaching the playoff final in 2006.

 World Champion and Olympic medalist in gymnastics Emilia Eberle was born in Arad.